Andrea Mohan, PhD, MPH – President

 Richard Purves, PhD, MSc, BSc (Hons) – Board Member

-Richard Purves is a Research Fellow at the Institute for Social Marketing and Health, University of Stirling.
+Dr. Richard Purves is a Senior Research Fellow at the Institute for Social Marketing and Health, University of Stirling.
 Richard’s background is in qualitative research and his primary research interests involve studying the impact of commercial marketing on addictive behaviours (alcohol, tobacco, HFSS foods, gambling).

-Dr Purves is well known for his work in the field of alcohol marketing and sports sponsorship and his previous work has examined the nature and frequency of alcohol and gambling marketing during major sporting events such as the UEFA EURO 2016 football tournament and the 2020 Six Nations Rugby Union Championship.
+Richard is well known for his work in the field of alcohol marketing and sports sponsorship and his previous work has examined the nature and frequency of alcohol and gambling marketing during major sporting events such as the UEFA EURO 2016 football tournament and the 2020 Six Nations Rugby Union Championship.
 Richard is currently the principal investigator on two ESRC-funded projects in sports settings: one aims to investigate the role alcohol plays in UK football fans’ match day experiences; and the other is focused on the COVID-19 mitigation measures in place at the EURO 2020 football tournament.
 Richard’s other work includes learning from international implementation of alcohol marketing regulations, developing a peer-led, gambling education intervention, and exploring the role of public health teams in alcohol licensing.

 Isabelle Uny, PhD – Board Member